 St Pancras Station There’s a vast choice of eateries here – from Fortnum & Mason, Carluccio’s and the Gilbert Scott to the more casual Fine Burger Company and Yo!
 Sushi.

-Many of the restaurants listed above have great bars.
-The German Gymnasium, Caravan, Granary Square Brasserie, and Dishoom, in particular, are worth a visit.
+Many of the restaurants listed above have great bars (and vice versa!).
+The German Gymnasium, Parrillian, Caravan, Granary Square Brasserie, and Dishoom, in particular, are worth a visit.
 And of course Vinoteca and The Drop for wine.
 In addition…

 Spiritland This bar and café is heaven for music lovers.
 Built around a world-class sound system it’s all about the music, with creative programming seven days a week.

 House of Cans Lower Stable Street, just below Coal Drops Yard is a little row of former horse-stalls that are now home to some of the most experimental pop ups in the city.
-Among the eclectic mix of creatives is House of Cans, the onsite brewery, bar and off-licence.
-Expect exclusive craft beers and one-off can designs.
+Among the eclectic mix of creatives is House of Cans, brewery, bar and off-licence.
+Go for the exclusive craft beers and one-off can designs.

 Central Station King’s Cross’ gay-friendly hub hosts regular club nights and some of London’s best drag entertainment.
 Plus, there’s a roof terrace restaurant serving burgers, steaks and fish and chips.